iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ### Motivations

-BIS defines a data model that shared by a growing set of applications and services.
-Many of these applications and service read and/or write `PhysicalModel` data.
+BIS defines a data model that is shared by a growing set of applications and services.
+Many of these applications and services read and/or write `PhysicalModel` data.
 There are two choices to ensure that these applications and services will be coordinated:
  - Require every application and service to work with any data organization.
  - Specify a data organization which applications and services should read and write.